elastic/integrations/packages/salesforce/docs/README.md

 - `httpjson` filebeat input to collect `login_rest`, `logout_rest`, `apex` and `setupaudittrail` events.
 - `cometd` filebeat input to collect `login_stream` and `logout_stream` events.

+## Compatibility

+This integration has been tested against Salesforce API version `v54.0`.

 ## Requirements

 You need Elasticsearch for storing and searching your data and Kibana for visualizing and managing it.